Gaslighting 101: Definition, Origin, Signs, and Examples

 - Manipulating what you look like or how you act

-Gaslighters project their own reality onto another individual.
-It’s likely that whatever they’re saying you did, they did.
+Gaslighters often project their own reality onto another individual.
+It’s likely that whatever they’re saying you did, they likely did.
+This is abusive behavior performed by abusive people.
+Gaslighting is not something to be taken lightly as it often leads to more serious forms of emotional and physical abuse.

 - “You’re crazy”